Raven Black: Plot

 Through these interviews and by talking with her father, they find out that Catherine had been making a documentary on Shetland for her project, and had filmed Tait talking about Catriona Bruce's disappearance, as well as taken extensive footage of local residents.
 They also learn that since her death, the documentary had gone missing, although her notes reveal that it was thematically inspired by Robert Frost's poem 'Fire and Ice'.
 Fran Hunter later also discovers the body of the missing child, Catriona Bruce, hidden among some rocks in a peat bog near Tait's house.
 Although Tait is subsequently arrested and charged with Catriona Bruce's murder, there is insufficient evidence to link him to Catherine Ross' disappearance.
 Taylor consequently decides to remain on Shetland and investigate further with Jimmy Perez.
-Finally, Perez discovers that Catherine's friend, Sally Henry, had been carrying on an affair with local playboy Robert Isbister.
+Finally, Perez discovers that Catherine's friend, Sally Henry, had been having an affair with local playboy Robert Isbister.
 After discovering that Catherine had obtained footage of Robert Isbister behaving rudely and violently striking Catherine for her documentary, Sally Henry strangled Catherine and left her body in the field, where it was picked over by ravens and discovered later by Fran Hunter.
-Sally is arrested after she kidnaps Fran Hunter's daughter during the Up Helly Aa festival, to prevent her from disclosing that she saw Sally with Catherine on the beach where Catherine was murdered.
-When Perez finds the kidnapped child unharmed, he questions Sally, who confesses to killing Catherine, and planning to kill Cassie as well.
+Sally is arrested after she kidnaps Fran Hunter's daughter, Cassie, during the Up Helly Aa festival, to prevent her from disclosing that she saw Sally with Catherine on the beach where Catherine was murdered.
+When Perez finds Cassie unharmed, he questions Sally, who confesses to killing Catherine, and planning to kill Cassie as well.
 Through interviews with Magnus Tait, they further learn that he didn't kill Catriona Bruce; Catriona Bruce was killed by Tait's mother, who was infuriated with Catriona after she discovered her playing with her dead daughter's belongings.
 Tait hid the body and followed his mother's instructions to never disclose the secret to anyone.
 While Tait was in custody, his pet raven, placed into the care of a local animal lover, also died.